Luke 16: Text

+This chapter is divided into 31 verses.

-Parable of the Unjust Steward
+Parable of the unjust steward

 This parable of Jesus appears in Luke, but not in the other canonical gospels of the New Testament.
-Verses 1 to 8a tell a story about a steward who is about to be dismissed, but "curries favor" with his master's debtors by remitting some of their debts.
-The New International Version calls this story "the parable of the shrewd manager", reflecting the wording of verse 8a where "the master commended the dishonest manager because he had acted shrewdly".
+Verse 1 affirms that the parable is for Jesus' disciples, and as far as verse 8a contains a story about a steward who is about to be dismissed, but who "curries favor" with his master's debtors by remitting some of their debts.
+The New International Version (NIV) calls this story "the parable of the shrewd manager", reflecting the wording of verse 8a where "the master commended the dishonest manager because he had acted shrewdly".
+According to Eric Franklin, this parable is "noteworthy for its obscurity".
+Harold Buls argues that, while this parable "has been called the most difficult of Jesus' parables, it is not so difficult if a person carefully studies the words".

+The "certain rich man" who was about to dismiss his steward, is not identified.
+Friedrich Schleiermacher linked him with the Romans, and Christian Grossmann refers to a Roman emperor who dismissed a provincial governor.
+Heinrich Meyer also refers to a "usual explanation" that the rich man is God, but he is critical of all three of these interpretations.